Ibsardar/LaravelMultiProjectSingleDBExample/README.md

 # LaravelMultiProjectSingleDBExample
-2 Laravel Projects Connected by a Single Database
+2 Laravel Projects Connected by a Single Database (defined in project_1)